emvolz/NBPMscape/parameters.md

 ```

 ### Number of contacts
 The number of contacts varies by individual.
-We analysed the Polymod UK survey [Massong et al, (2008)] to produce an empirical distribution of the number of contacts in various settings: workplace / school, other (non-home).
+We analysed the POLYMOD UK survey [Massong et al, (2008)] to produce an empirical distribution of the number of contacts in various settings: workplace / school, other (non-home).
 We analysed the UK ONS 2021 census data for household size ([ONS nomis 2021 UK census TS017 Household size data](https://www.nomisweb.co.uk/query/construct/summary.asp?mode=construct&version=0&dataset=2037) [Accessed: 18 March 2025]) to produce an empirical distribution for the number of household contacts (= household size - 1).
 These were fit to statistical distributions using the *fitdistrplus* R package [Delignette-Muller & Dutang (2015)].

 Household: Poisson(λ = 1.358975) [$\color{red}{\text{or Negative Binomial(size = 4.447099, p = 0.7659633}}$]